xraypy/xraylarch/_sources/xafs/xanes.rst.txt

 limited knowledge, but can be very useful in enabling further analysis.

-These three of these approaches are exposed in the XAS Viewer application described in Chapter :ref:`guis-xas_viewer`, and the documentation here largely reflects the operations done there.
+These three of these approaches are exposed in the XAS Viewer application described in Chapter :ref:`xasviewer-chapter`, and the documentation here largely reflects the operations done there.

 But first a note for all XANES analysis.
 All these methods rely on